Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 *Probably not*

 But I don't think there is a point in knowing exactly what he thought when he was laying these words on paper for posterity.
-Would he have wanted us to now, he would have told us in a clear form, closed to interpretation.
+Would he have wanted us to know, he would have told us in a clear form, closed to interpretation.
 And it would not have been a poem, and its words would not have reached posterity: who cares for the exact details of the inner life of a long dead man?